-And if any topic is appropriate for a blog about evolution, the topic of babies is it.
+And if any topic is appropriate for a post about evolution, the topic of babies is it.
 After all, our basic evolutionary motivation is to pass on our genes through reproduction.
-In some sense, from an evolutionary perspective the whole purpose of a wedding is to facilitate baby making.
+In some sense, from an evolutionary perspective, the whole purpose of a wedding is to facilitate baby-making.

 People with greater social status are often viewed as more sexually attractive, which means they are better able to reproduce and pass along their and their parents’ genes.
 Males with greater physical stature have more children (probably due to their greater sexual attractiveness related to greater social and financial status) as do females with slighter physical stature (probably due to greater sexual attractiveness and their ability to attract and choose more desirable mates).
 As a result, parents benefit in evolutionary terms by picking names for their sons that indicate greater physical stature and names for their daughters that indicate smaller physical stature.

 Interesting, because looking at 10 years of baby names from Australia, Britain, and the US, the researcher found exactly what their theory suggests.
 Parents tend to give their sons “larger” sounding names and their daughters “smaller” sounding names.

 In another study of baby names (see, love is indeed in the air), political scientists at the University of Chicago look at baby names from another perspective.
 In this conference paper, they argue that political ideology affects the names parents choose for their little bundles of joy.